docker/docs/content/compose/project-name.md

 keywords: name, compose, project, -p flag, name top-level element
 ---

 In Compose, the default project name is derived from the base name of the project directory.
 However, you have the flexibility to set a custom project name.

-This page offers examples of scenarios where custom project names prove beneficial, outlines the various methods to set a project name, and provides the order of precedence for each approach.
+This page offers examples of scenarios where custom project names can be helpful, outlines the various methods to set a project name, and provides the order of precedence for each approach.

 > **Note**
 >